 6. Telemedicine Increases Access to Your Practice

-We know that our patients are choosing the convenience of urgent care and retail clinics over the traditional office encounter.
-In addition to encountering longer wait times in our offices today, the looming provider shortage virtually guarantees that there will simply not be enough clinicians to provide care to patients in the future.
+We know that our patients choose the convenience of urgent care and retail clinics over the traditional office encounter.
+In addition to encountering longer wait times in our offices today, the looming provider shortage virtually guarantees that there will not be enough clinicians to provide care to patients in the future.

 Telemedicine offers our struggling healthcare system a way to do more with less time.
 There is certainly a positive revenue impact that comes with a patient volume increase.
 The math is simple: The more patients you see, the more revenue accrued.
 But few healthcare providers would suggest that their work is strictly revenue-based.

 Today, healthcare providers have a mandate beyond increased revenues to make their practices as efficient as possible.
-The predictors indicate by 2025, patients will have a problem even accessing care; wait times will be longer as more physicians retire in the coming years.
+The predictors indicate by 2025.
+Patients will have a problem accessing care; wait times will be longer as more physicians retire in the coming years.

 Telemedicine allows increased access for patients by stretching our clinical resources farther.
 It’s an intelligent solution for solving a big healthcare dilemma: Fewer doctors and nurses to treat the growing demand.
 Telemedicine can increase access to treatment while also increasing revenues in the medical practice.

 7. Telemedicine Cuts Patient Encounter Time for Some Types of Care